 By end of half term 4 Spring 27th March 2015 38+ sessions (19 days) missed

 By end of half term 5 Summer 22nd May 2015 46+ sessions (23 days) missed

-*session equivalent of a half day in the academy; if our efforts have not had an effect then you will be asked to attend a meeting with the Attendance Officer, Head of Guild, Assistant Principal responsible for attendance or Educational Welfare Officer (EWO).
+*session equivalent of a half day in the academy; if our efforts have not had an effect then you will be asked to attend a meeting with the Attendance Officer, Head of Year, Assistant Principal responsible for attendance or Educational Welfare Officer (EWO).
 (Penalty Notice Warnings are issued to parents & carers after 5 sessions of unauthorised absence)